 With this kind of hardware selection, you’ve practically got everything you need in one easy package.
 That’s why this is a clear winner — you get a compact camera capable of shooting 4k, excellent imagery, a great lens, and 60FPS at maximum resolutions.
 It’s not light, and it’s not cheap, but it provides a hefty bang for your buck.

-Canon EOS M50 Video Creator Kit — The Runner Up
+Canon EOS M50 Video Creator Kit (🥈 Runner Up)

-It contains one of the most renowned mirrorless cameras you can find on the market today — the Canon EOS M50, but that’s not all.
-It also sports an excellent microphone, some useful lens, and an SD card to boot.
-It’s everything you need to become a YouTube vlogger, at least in the beginning of your journey.
+This kit contains one of the most renowned mirrorless cameras you can find on the market today: the Canon EOS M50.
+It also boasts a top-rated microphone, a few lenses, and an SD card to boot.
+It has everything you need to start off on your journey to becoming a YouTube vlogger.

 The camera’s imaging sensors will provide you with the clearest images you can get at this price range.
-Also importantly — it’s capable of shooting 4k videos, which means you’ll be at the forefront of video innovation on YouTube these days.
-Depending on what you’ll be filming, 4K may not be a necessity — especially for home podcasts — but it’s a staple of professionalism in the vlogger niche.
+It can also shoot video in 4k, which means you’ll be able to offer viewers a high-quality viewing experienceon YouTube.
+Depending on what you’ll be filming, 4K may not be a necessity — especially for home podcasts — but it’s a sign of professionalism in the vlogger niche.

-One of the issues with this camera is the lens you get in the kit, which doesn’t come with a satisfactory aperture; making low-light shots an absolute pain.
-The base lens is the main reason why we’re glad this YouTube starter kit comes with another lens of its own.
+One of the issues with this camera is the lens you get in the kit.
+The lens doesn’t come with a great aperture, which makes low-light shots an absolute pain.
+Fortunately there’s another lens in this starter kit that you can use in place of the sub-par base lens.

 Interestingly enough, the M50 isn’t just great because of its excellent video quality — but because it has digital stabilization too.
 This gives you the ability to shoot fast-paced sessions and action-heavy scenes without shaky-cam.

-Compared to the best Sony offerings that we’ll get into in a minute, the ESO M50, unfortunately, doesn’t have a wide selection of lenses.
-On the other hand, the 45mm lens that comes with this kit is simply perfect for vlogging; it solves some of the low-light problems of the base M50 lens and provides additional image stabilization.
+Compared to the best Sony has to offer that we’ll get to briefly, the ESO M50, unfortunately, doesn’t have a wide selection of lenses.
+Yet the 45mm lens that comes with this kit is simply perfect for vlogging; it solves some of the low-light problems of the base M50 lens and provides additional image stabilization.

-For its small size and lightweight, you’ll be surprised at the zoom levels this lens is capable of.
+For its small size and light frame, you’ll be surprised at the zoom of the lens.
 It’s a great way to provide your first vlogs with an interesting aesthetic, and it will give you more than enough focus as you shoot.

 Next up, we’ve got the Rode Videomic Go.

 The other great thing about this mic is that it’s quite easy to use for shooting.
-There’s no plugging in that you need to deal with, or additional power cords — let alone any mic controls.
+There’s no inconvenient plugging in, or additional power cords — let alone any mic controls.
 You just plug it into the M50 camera, and it starts working.
 No fuss, and no hassle.